CT BRAIN PLAIN

 FAQs

-What is the difference between a CT Brain Plain and a CT Brain with contrast?
+What is the difference between a plain CT and one with contrast?